There are just so many great places to backpack in Europe that it can be a challenge to narrow down your bucket list.

 Ok, ready to dive in?

 With 3,600 miles of coastline, crystal clear Mediterranean waters, and ancient cities that quite literally served as film sets for Game of Thrones, Croatia is one of the most remarkable travel destinations on the planet.
+That’s why we wrote up a list of all the fun things you must do in Croatia.

 And while Croatia was once a hidden gem, the secret is officially out.
 For the last few years, Croatia has been THE hot destination in Europe – not just for backpackers, but for every kind of traveler.
 And with popularity comes high prices.